ducmn/ducmn.github.io/_posts/2022-8-23-Vietnamese-Childhood.md

 title: Vietnamese Childhood
 ---

 If you grow up in Vietnam, chances are that your parents will care a lot about your education and what you obtain at school.
 Not just any subject, no. Maths and English.
 Maths and English are the way out, out of this godforsaken country.
-I was good at other things too, but poets weren’t high on any country's list of occupational shortages.
+I'm good at other things too, but poets aren't high on any country's list of occupational shortages.

 The methods Vietnamese parents use to motivate their kids are questionable.
 I remember how my Mom would be on the phone with a family friend whose son is in my class.
 This guy was my rival, and he would always snitch to his mom whenever I had bad grades, and that was how my mom usually found out.
 That little snitch was the bane of my existence; he's at Cornell now.